sdsouto/sql-data-warehouse-project/README.md

 This project serves as a detailed demonstration of a robust data warehousing and analytics solution.
 It covers the entire lifecycle, from the initial construction of the data warehouse to creating practical, actionable insights, all while upholding industry-standard best practices in data engineering and analytics.

+This repository is an excellent resource for anyone interested in building a free or low-cost data warehouse, proving that powerful data solutions are accessible to everyone, including non-profit organizations.
 ___
 ## 📖 Project Overview
 This project involves: